hartsfield/CI-CD-Bolt/README.md

-# Configuration files for continuous integration and development (CI/CD) with Neovim/Vim, Go, Google Cloud, tmux, and fish shell.
+# Configuration files for continuous integration and development (CI/CD) with Neovim/Vim, Go, Google Cloud, tmux, and fish shell

 ![Screenshot from 2023-08-25 00-22-02](https://github.com/hartsfield/vimrc/assets/30379836/dc59a4e1-c5a7-4119-83ac-6f842cc6ae77)

+On a new Linux system, install the following:

+        git nodejs gh ranger fish passwd util-linux-user autojump autojump-fish tmux neovim eslint

-Install VimPlug first, then open vim and run `:PlugInstall`
+Install `VimPlug`, then open `(n)vim` and run `:PlugInstall`

 Neovim should have all the neccessary features.

 ## Instructions for compiling vim with the clipboard+terminal+other necessary features: